Government Impact on Developing Rental Housing

 Affordability has been typically assessed using economic fundamentals including price-to-income and price-to-rent ratios.
 In recent reports, we can see current situations in the rental housing industry in Canada.

-✔ The significant difference between what is available and what renters want drives prices for rental houses that are short in supply.
+✔ An increase in demand for family-oriented housing causes a severe shortage of affordable rentals across urban regions.✔ The significant difference between what is available and what renters want drives prices for rental houses that are short in supply.

 ✔ The government takes new lending initiatives that aim to leverage billions of investments in affordable housing for families.